apache/fluss/website/docs/quickstart/flink.md

 The data for the `datalake_enriched_orders` table is stored in Fluss (for real-time data) and Paimon (for historical data).

-When querying the `datalake_enriched_orders` table, Fluss uses a union operation that combines data from both Fluss and Paimon to provide a complete result set -- combines `real-time` and `historical` data.
+When querying the `datalake_enriched_orders` table, Fluss uses a union operation that combines data from both Fluss and Paimon to provide a complete result set -- combines **real-time** and **historical** data.

 If you wish to query only the data stored in Paimon—offering high-performance access without the overhead of unioning data—you can use the `datalake_enriched_orders$lake` table by appending the `$lake` suffix.
-This approach also enables all the optimizations and features of a Flink Paimon table source, including [system table](https://paimon.apache.org/docs/master/concepts/system-tables/) such as `datalake_enriched_orders$snapshots`.
+This approach also enables all the optimizations and features of a Flink Paimon table source, including [system table](https://paimon.apache.org/docs/master/concepts/system-tables/) such as `datalake_enriched_orders$lake$snapshots`.

 To query the snapshots directly from Paimon, use the following SQL:
 ```sql  title="Flink SQL Client"